CODHES | The International Conference on Digital Humanities and Environmental Sustainability (CODHES)

 1. AI in Digital Humanities

-2. Computers and Human Behaviour
+2. Computers and Human Behavior

 3. Data Mining in Digital Humanities